groff_diff(7) — Linux manual page

 line at the top-level diversion has never existed, AT&T troff will

-were in the top-level diversion) at the end of input; GNU troff
+output the partially collected line at the end of input; GNU troff

 will not.